Breeding-Insight/bi-api/README.md

 2. Make sure you specified environment variables for `GITHUB_ACTOR` and `GITHUB_TOKEN`
 3. Make sure your `GITHUB_TOKEN` is valid and that you have access to the bi-jooq-codegen repo.
 4. See bi-jooq-codegen to make sure everything is setup correctly for pulling the repository, https://github.com/Breeding-Insight/bi-jooq-codegen.

+Value ${SOME_VARIABLE} is not specified/found/valid.
+1. Check you have the mentioned variable specified in your IntelliJ run configuration or system variables.
+2. Make sure you are running your commands through IntelliJ run configuration if using that option.

+Placeholder ${SOME_VALUE} is not specified/found/valid.
+1. Make sure your application-dev.yml and application-test.yml files are up to date with makeApplication-dev.yml.sh and makeApplication-test.yml.sh files.